How To Drill Your Own Water Well

 If you are a first time visitor to the site you will probably want to start out with either the "Background" or the "Basic Well Drilling Steps" pages.
 The bulk of the site is dedicated to drilling water wells using just two hoses for drilling fluid.
 Inexpensive PVC is used for the drill pipe, the drill bit, and the well screen.
 It is very cheap and many successful shallow wells have been installed using this technique.

 A gravel pack can increase a well's production so there is a section on them.
 I don't recommend you include a gravel pack on your first well but after you get the hang of the technique this is something you will probably want to check out the pages on gravel packs.

 In the "Other Videos" section, you will find videos that show techniques used world wide.
 Some of these techniques, like the Baptist Method, require very little drilling fluid and have been used for centuries.

 We've been fortunate enough to receive some input from Bob Tabor, a real well driller who has been drilling wells all of his life.
-Please be sure and check out the page - "from a REAL Well Driller."
+Please be sure and check out the page - "Advice from a REAL Well Driller."

 Several users of this site have been kind enough to send pictures and info about wells that they have drilled.
 Check out "Success Stories" in the menu.
-Here is a link to one of our recent success stories, Steve in South Jersey.
+Check out one of our recent success stories, Steve in South Jersey.
 Steve needed a way to water his Christmas tree farm and he successfully drilled his own well.
 Very impressive effort!
 We even got a wonderful email from Greg in Austrailia about his successful well.

-For drillers interested in moving up to the next level: be sure and check out the section on mud pump drilling.
+For drillers interested in moving up to the next level: be sure and check out thd page on mud pump drilling.
 It is absolutely the way to go if you can buy or borrow a mud pump (sometimes called a trash pump).
 It costs more than the two hose method but is still a lot less expensive than hiring a driller.

 Please check out our introductory video below: